Implantation of pacemakers and defibrillators – contacts per 1,000 inhabitants

-The catchment areas for Nord-Trøndelag, St. Olav, Førde, UNN, Finnmark, and Innlandet HF consistently have low rates, while the catchment areas for OUS and Lovisenberg HF consistently have high rates.
+There is moderate geographic variation in the number of procedures; the catchment areas with the highest rates perform nearly twice as many procedures per 1,000 inhabitants compared with the areas with the lowest rates.
+The catchment areas of Nord‑Trøndelag, St. Olav, Førde, UNN, Finnmark and Innlandet HF consistently have low rates, while the catchment areas of OUS and Lovisenberg HF consistently have high rates.

 The analysis is based on activity data from the Norwegian Patient Registry (NPR) for somatic specialist healthcare services.
 The data includes activity in public hospitals.
 Data from private hospitals providing publicly funded services and contracted specialists are not included, as this treatment is only offered in public hospitals.